sheldonrampton/chatgpt_api/README.md

   * displays JSON of objects include the assistant, runs, threads, messages, run steps, responses
 * chat_completion.py: a very simple chat completion
 * completion_test.py: another very simple chat completion
+* embedding_gem_wiki: creates embeddings based on the first 10,000 articles in the GEM wiki.
 * embedding_test.py: creates a very simple embedding based on a single client message.
+* embedding_wikipedia.py: Generates embeddings from the GEM wiki for the category "Wisconsin"
 * function_calling.py: creates a chat completion (without an assistant) that calls a couple of functions to retrieve the data needed for its answers.
+* hello.py: "Hello, world" test of Flask library
 * json_test.py: uses the chat API to return JSON
+* mwclient_test.py: tests the allpages method in the Mediawiki client library
+* question_answering_embeddings.py: The beginnings of a script that adds knowledge to ChatGPT using embeddings so it can answer specialized questions.
+* question_answering_embeddings2.py: Completion of the script to answer questions with embeddings.
+* question_answering_gem.py: Answers questions based on GEM wiki-based embeddings.
 * quickstart.py: a very simple chat completion
 * vision.py: a simple example of using the API to inspect an image from its URL and describe it
 * vision2.py: this time it encodes a local image and shares that via the API